 Humulene : Know Your Terpenes

-Get that fresh basil scent with a possible anti-inflammatory
+Get that fresh basil scent with a possible anti-inflammatory.

 Have you ever toured a brewery?
 Then the odor of hops is forever embedded in your memory.
-It’s smell is distinctive, the terpene humulene giving it its earthy, wood-like aroma found both in beer and numerous cannabis strains.
+Its smell is distinctive, the terpene humulene giving it its earthy, wood-like aroma found both in beer and numerous cannabis strains.

 You can also smell its distinct scent in herbs like basil and cloves as well as some evergreen varieties.

 Humulene’s been linked to reducing inflammation, relieving pain, suppressing appetite, killing bacteria, and shows promising potential in fighting against cancer.
 On a lighter note, its scent is hated by bugs, so it can act as a decent insect repellent.
-It acts synergistically with CBC and CBG as an anti-fungal, can act synergistically with THC as an anti-coagulant, and works synergistically with THCA and CBGA as an insecticidal.
+It acts synergistically with CBC and CBG as an anti-fungal, and can act synergistically with THC as an anti-coagulant, it also works synergistically with THCA and CBGA as an insecticidal.

-Strains commonly containing a higher percentage of humulene are Arjan’s Haze, Chemdog, Green House Skunk, Super Lemon Haze, Jack Herer, and Kings Kush.
+Strains commonly containing a higher percentage of humulene are Arjan’s Haze, Chemdog, Green House Skunk, Super Lemon Haze, Jack Herer and Kings Kush.

 As always, terpenes affect each of us differently depending on our body chemistry and what compounds are present that they can act synergistically with.